srikanthv0610/Srikanth_Portfolio/README.md

 * Modelling an ANN by Selecting appropriate model parameters

-* Using the ANN model to Predict
+* Using the ANN model to Predict the Banks Overall Churn rate as well as an individual customers probability of exiting

-* Evaluating using Accuracy score and Confusion Matrix
+* Evaluating the model performance using Accuracy score and Confusion Matrix